 The findings of my research also have conservation implications, and I collaborate with other researchers and NGOs to help inform conservation decisions, such as the design of Marine Protected Areas.

-Atlantic puffins’ at-sea movements
+Atlantic puffins’ movement ecology

 Collaborators: Dr Erpur Hansen (South Iceland Nature Research Centre), Dr Tycho Anker-Nilssen (Norwegian Institute for Nature Research ), Dr Gemma Clucas (New Hampshire University).